rubyjiang18/rubyjiang18.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Incoming Research Scientist, Machine Learning at Meta.
+I'm a Research Scientist, Machine Learning at Meta.
 I earned my Ph.D. degree from the Department of Materials Science and Engineering at Carnegie Mellon University in 2023.

 Research Interests
 ------